robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

    docker run -p 5000:5000 -d hellodotnet:0.1
    ```

-   This says "Run the image named `hellodotnet`, version `0.1` as a container, and NAT the host's port 5000 to port 5000 in the container.  `-d` says "run in daemon mode" or "run in the background".
+   This says "Run the image named `hellodotnet`, version `0.1` as a container, and NAT the host's port 5000 to port 5000 in the container.

+   `-d` says "run in daemon mode" or "run in the background".

    Is port 5000 in use on your machine?
 You can switch the outside port to 4000 or similar like this: `docker run -p 4000:5000 -d hellodotnet:0.1` or choose any free port on your machine.

+   **NOTE**: Apple AirPlay runs on port 5000, and Docker isn't very good at highlighting this conflict.
+If you're running on a Mac, you definitely want to map to a different port as you start this container.
+You don't need to change the Dockerfile, but you do need to change the docker run command.

-2. Open a browser to [http://localhost:5000](http://localhost:5000).
+2. Open a browser to [http://localhost:5000](http://localhost:5000) or the port you specified above.
 Success!

    Is it not running?
-See step 4.
+See Step 4.

 3. To see running containers, run: